fmesena/AEnima/README.md

 ### Target language
 The target language is a standard while language.
 A well formed program is a set of top-level functions having one entry-point function with the identifier "aenima".
 The language supports integers, strings, booleans, and the usual operations for these data types.

+## Setup

+What are the dependencies, how can I install them?
+(OCaml, dune, ..., what else?)

 ## How to use